 n_jobs=1, seeds=None)

-Now, we can get labels (or cluster id) and center points of each cluster area.labels = mshclust.labels_
+Now, we can get labels (cluster ids) and center points of each cluster area.# get cluster id labels = mshclust.labels_

-Finally, we'll visualize the clustered points by separating them with different colors and center points of each cluster in a plot.
+Using the 'labels' and 'centers' data, we will visualize the clustered points by differentiating them with various colors, and we'll plot the center points of each cluster.

 plt.scatter(x[:,0], x[:,1], c=labels)